nginx-proxy/acme-companion/README.md

 curl https://raw.githubusercontent.com/jwilder/nginx-proxy/master/nginx.tmpl > /path/to/nginx.tmpl
 ```

-2) Set the `NGINX_DOCKER_GEN_CONTAINER` environment variable to the name or id of the docker-gen container.
+2) Use the `com.github.jrcs.letsencrypt_nginx_proxy_companion.docker_gen=true` label on the docker-gen container, or explicitly set the `NGINX_DOCKER_GEN_CONTAINER` environment variable to the name or id of that container.

 Examples: